STICKER1998/AI-in-Finance/README.md

 |Informer         |    coming soon        |

-Self - Attention
+Topic 1： Attention
 ============================
-The introduction is based on the paper ‘Attention is all you need'
+The introduction is based on the paper [‘Attention is all you need'](https://arxiv.org/abs/1706.03762)

 # 1. Self - Attention
 ```python